StatCan/NBL-CNB/docs/source/polygon_cutting.rst

 2. Polygons that intersect a line are then split along the lines that they intersect and a new MultiPolygon object is returned.
 To accomplish this the following steps are required:

-   A. For a given building polygon if it intersects one or more the cut geometries do the following:
+   a.
+For a given building polygon if it intersects one or more of the cut geometries do the following:

       i.
 Convert the polygon into a LineString using its boundary geometry ii.
 Merge the cut geometry and the polygon line boundary using linemerge iii.
 Convert the result into a series of polygons based on the merged lines iv.
 Convert the result to a MultiPolygon

-   B. Take the output from the previous step and explode it so that every individual Polygon object
+   b.
+Take the output from the previous step and explode it so that every individual Polygon object
       gets its own record.
-Delete all non essential fields.
+Delete all non-essential fields.

    .. code-block:: python